dannysu/hakyll-blog/index.markdown

 ---
 title: Hello!
 ---
 My name is Danny Su.
-I'm a software engineer at Facebook.
+I'm a software engineer at Oculus working on Oculus Browser.

 Previously I was the CTO and one of the founders of Kash Corp (YC S14), which was acquired by a publicly traded financial services company.
 Before starting